LinkedIn Facebook Instagram

 2018

-Build-out begins on another QGC mission-critical project: a 142,000 sf facility for the US Dept. of Veterans Affairs, in Shawnee, KS.
+Build-out begins on another QGC mission-critical project: a 142,000 square-foot facility for the US Department of Veterans Affairs, in Shawnee, KS.

 2013-21